WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/README.md

 ## Fetching Raw Data

-Fields from individual records can also fetched, this is referred to as fetching raw data, Any query without the `aggregations` argument is treated as a query to fetch raw data.
+Fields from individual records can also be fetched; this is referred to as fetching raw data.
+Any query without the `aggregations` argument is treated as a query to fetch raw data.

 Based on the fields that are requested and the filter criteria specified in the query, the API will read data from the appropriate type of record and return the requested field for each record. **It is recommended to fetch fields belonging to the same type of record**.
-Refer data dictionary section for more details.
+Refer to the data dictionary section for more details.

 Sample taskDetails query to fetch *id* field in a taskDetails query.